CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 - To delete an entity certificate and the key data stored on the switch, run the `nv action delete system security certificate <cert-id>` command.
 - To delete a CA certificate and the key data stored on the switch, run the `nv action delete system security ca-certificate <cert-id>` command.

-The following command deletes the CA certificate `tls-cert-1`:
+The following command deletes the certificate `tls-cert-1`:

 ```
 cumulus@switch:~$ nv action delete system security certificate tls-cert-1